You are here

 b.
 Named as a perpetrator in a founded or indicated report of child abuse.

 2. The employee or volunteer shall provide such written notice within 72 hours of arrest, conviction, or notification that the person has been listed as a perpetrator in the statewide database.
-The failure of an employee or volunteer to make a written notification as required above is may result in disqualification for employment or volunteerism.
+Any employee or volunteer who fails to comply with this reporting obligation may be subject to discipline up to and including termination or removal.

-3. If the employer or program administrator has a reasonable belief that an employee or volunteer has been arrested or convicted of a reportable offense or was named as perpetrator in a founded or indicated report, or if an employee or volunteer has provided notice of activity that would be sufficient to deny employment or program participation, the employer must immediately require the employee or volunteer to immediately submit current information as required for the three background clearance checks listed above.
+3. If the university or program administrator has a reasonable belief that an employee or volunteer has been arrested or convicted of a reportable offense or was named as perpetrator in a founded or indicated report, or if an employee or volunteer has provided notice of activity that would be sufficient to deny employment or program participation, the university or program administrator must immediately require the employee or volunteer to immediately submit current information as required to secure the three background clearance checks listed above.
+Any employee or volunteer who fails to comply with this requirement may be subject to discipline up to and including termination or removal.

 K. Program Registration Requirements

 1. Bloomsburg University is responsible for establishing and maintaining a registry of university-authorized adults, program staff, and programs for minors.
-This registry will be maintained by the Human Resources Department.
+This registry will be maintained by the Office of Human Resources.

 All non-curricular programs must be registered within sufficient time to meet the requirements of this policy, and policy requirements should be met no later than 30 days before the program start date.
 Programs must be registered annually.